In Alaska, all evictions follow the same process:

 Step 2: Landlord Files Lawsuit with Court

-If the notice period ends and the tenant remains on the property, the Landlord must next file a complaint in the court of the proper county.
+If the notice period ends and the tenant remains on the property, the landlord can next file a complaint in the court of the county in which the property is located.
 The most convenient way to file a case is by using the Alaska Courts’ e-Filing Portal.
+Landlords may also submit papers directly to the Clerk’s Office.

 The complaint should include the following information: